liang-tao-se/avengers_vs_invaders/README.md

 * Optional task 2: create two interactive dashboards for filtering / querying results respectively from mandatory task 1 and 2 outcomes

 Note that mandatory tasks are **timed**, whereas optional tasks are not.
-Therefore, you should **immediately** send me an email containing results and source code used as soon as you finish mandatory task 1 & 2.
+Therefore, you should **immediately** send me an email with a **zip** attachment containing result file(s) and source code(s) used as soon as you finish mandatory task 1 & 2.
 Your spent time will be calculated as the time between (1) the instance I send you this repo link via email and (2) the instance I receive your answer to mandatory task 1 & 2 by email--YES, time you spent on reading this child's story **does** count in total.
 If you did come up with something from the optional task(s), send them to me later on in a **separate** email and there is no need to hurry in that case.

 Pick whatever programming language you like: I will try to learn it if it's also new to me...